netdata/netdata/collectors/ebpf.plugin/README.md

     range of IPs, or use CIDR values.
 The default behavior is to only collect data for private IP addresess, but this can be changed with the `ips` setting.

-By default, Netdata displays up to 50 dimensions on network viewer charts.
+By default, Netdata `1.24.x` displays up to 49 older sockets (dimensions) on network viewer charts.
 If there are more possible  dimensions, they will be bundled into the `other` dimension.
 You can increase the number of shown dimensions by changing the `maximum dimensions` setting.

 The dimensions for the traffic charts are created using the destination IPs of the sockets by default.
 This can be changed setting `resolve hostname ips = yes` and restarting Netdata, after this Netdata will create dimensions using